EHMC 2026 Conference Programme

 Speakers

-- Dr Steve Thomas, Edward Kennedy Professor of Health Policy and Management, Trinity College Dublin, Ireland
+- Prof Steve Thomas, Edward Kennedy Professor of Health Policy, Public Health and Primary Care; Director of the Centre for Health Policy & Management, Trinity College Dublin, Ireland

-- Ms Lilian Vildiridi, Deputy General Director, Ministry of Health, Greece
+- Ms Lilian Vildiridi, Secretary General for Health Services, Ministry of Health of Greece, Greece

 Facilitator